-PY 702 Externship in Clinical Psychology I (3.00 cr.)
+PY702 Externship in Clinical Psychology I (3.00 cr.)
 Prerequisite: PY 602, 18 graduate hours.
 Written permission of the Director of Field Education is required.
 M.S. students must have completed PY 720.
 By special arrangement with an individual instructor and a selected mental health agency, students engage in a supervised clinical experience.
 Provides the student with an opportunity to develop and apply clinical diagnostic skills in a practical setting.
 On-campus group meetings are also included.
 An externship fee is charged.

-PY 703 Externship in Clinical Psychology II (3.00 cr.)
+PY703 Externship in Clinical Psychology II (3.00 cr.)
 Prerequisite: PY 702.
 Written permission of the Director of Field Education is required.
-A continuation of PY 702.
-Oncampus group meetings are also included.
+A continuation of PY702.
+On-campus group meetings are also included.
 An externship fee is charged.

-PY 704 Special Topics in Clinical Psychology (3.00 cr.)
+PY704 Special Topics in Clinical Psychology (3.00 cr.)
 An opportunity for students to work on an individual library or experimental project.
 It is the student's responsibility to secure permission, prior to registration, from the faculty member who will direct the project.

 PY 705 Ethics and Legal Issues in Psychology (3.00 cr.)
 A seminar covering professional ethics in psychology and legal issues as they relate to the profession of psychology.
-Each student will be responsible for researching a particular topic and guide class discussion as it relates to the topic.
-A research paper will be due at the end of the term.
+Students learn a model of ethical decision-making; research and write a term paper on one topic relevant to legal and ethics issues in psychology; and learn to effectively use the 1992 versions of the APA Ethics Code and relevant State law.

+PY 720

-PY 720 Practicum in Testing (3.00 cr.)
+Practicum in Testing

+(3.00 cr.)

 Prerequisite: PY 601, PY 602.
-This practicum experience requires students to demonstrate competency in performing psychological evaluations with adults and children.
+This practicum experience

+requires students to demonstrate competency in performing psychological evaluations with adults and children using the current versions of psychological tests.

 PY 730 Practicum in Counseling Psychology (3.00 cr.)
 Prerequisite: 21 graduate hours in Psychology, including PY 619 and PY 621.
 Practicum in counseling requires students to demonstrate competencies acquired in the prerequisite courses in a simulated counseling environment.
 Uses a multimedia approach as a means of enabling students to analyze, modify, and synthesize their own counseling style.
+Students must demonstrate a knowledge of and an ability to integrate into their counseling the most recent research and knowledge in the field of counseling.

-PY731 Externship in Counseling Psychology I (3.00 cr.)
+PY731 Externship in Counseling Psychology I

 Prerequisite: PY 730.
 Written permission of the Director of Field Education is required.
 By special arrangement with an individual and a selected mental health agency, students engage in a supervised counseling or therapy experience.
 Provides students with an opportunity to develop and apply counseling skills in a practical setting.
 Oncampus group meetings are also included.
-An externship fee is charged.
+An extenship fee is charged.

-PY 732 Externship in Counseling Psychology II (3.00 cr.)
+PY 732 Externship in Counseling Psychology II

 Prerequisite: PY 731.
 Written permission of the Director of Field Education is required.
 A continuation of PY 731.
-Oncampus group meetings are also included.
+On-campus group meetings are also included.
 An externship fee is charged.

+PY 733

+Externship: Continuation

-PY 733 Externship: Continuation (3.00 cr.)
+(3.00 cr.)